Equitable Distribution of Marital Debt in a NJ Divorce

 If the spouses own a home during the marriage and has debt, it is usually the best course of action to sell the home and use the proceeds to pay off marital debt.
 If a couple has children and moving would detrimental to them, the home may be assigned to one spouse.
 In that case, the spouse that keeps the house will typically buy out the other spouse’s share of the home, though in some cases the couple may continue to co-own the home.

 Any separate debt that one spouse brings into the marriage remains that spouse’s debt after a divorce.
 Student loans are a common type of debt that are incurred by spouses before they get married.
 The judge will take into account the amount of each spouse’s separate debt in determining how much marital debt to assign to each spouse.

-If you have any questions about the equitable distribution of marital debt, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions about the equitable distribution of marital debt, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.
 His main office is located in Saddle Brook New Jersey and he has a number of meeting locations in Northern New Jersey.

 Equitable Distribution Criteria - NJSA 2A:34-23.1.